Bob1519/LLMTutor/README.md

 # LLMTutor
-A basic project for a tutor
+A project for a AI tutor